 Joe Morolong Local Municipality is faced by a development problem, our municipality is mostly rural, but very rich with mineral resources which informs the presence of the different mining houses.
-Our municipality is a mix of rural and semiurban areas concentrated at Hotazel (Mines are mostly found there) and Vanzylsrus (is a farming town).
+Our municipality is a mix of rural and semi-urban areas concentrated around Hotazel (Mines are mostly found there) and Vanzylsrus (is a farming town).
 Our rural economy is mostly black and is active in the informal economic sector, with our rural areas relatively isolated and characterised by high levels of poverty.